Accelerated-Cloud-Storage/ACSSetup/examples/cli/README.md

 source ./configure.sh
 ```

-**Note**: This option creates a custom `acs-examples` profile without affecting your default AWS configuration.
+**Note**: This option creates a custom `acs-setup` profile without affecting your default AWS configuration.

-### How client initialization works in these examples
+### How client initialization works in these setup guides

 - The scripts pass your endpoint explicitly with `--endpoint-url "$S3_ENDPOINT"`.
 - Credentials are resolved by the standard AWS chain (env vars, shared config, profiles, IAM, etc.).